CathyQian/website/_posts/2020-12-30-Reinforcement_Learning_Series_1.md

 ### Week 3, Value functions and Bellman equations

-Now we have formally defined the MDPs and goal of reinforcement learning
+Now we have formally defined the MDPs and goal of reinforcement learning, our next question comes naturally -- how do we calculate the rewards for any MDPs and decide on the optimal way to act in order to maximize expected returns?

+We need to be quantitative here.
+So let's first define some quantities using some mathematical formula, and translate our initial question into an optimization problem.